Student Training

 Alternative Formats

-Any student who finds the content of the assigned online course difficult or upsetting has the opportunity to request an alternative format for the training, which can be conducted via Zoom, in person, over the phone, or through another medium that best fits the student's needs.
+Any student who finds the content of the assigned online course difficult or upsetting has the opportunity to request an alternative format for the training, which can be conducted via Zoom, in person, or over the phone.
 The alternative format takes the same amount of time to complete as the self-paced course and must be scheduled with a member of Title IX and Gender Equity.
-To request to join an alternative format Zoom webinar for the annual Title IX student training, please email titleix@fullerton.eduOpens in new window before your training deadline.
+To request to join an alternative format Zoom webinar for the annual Title IX student training, please email titleixtraining@fullerton.edu before your training deadline.

 The alternative format is offered out of consideration for the sensitive course content, but it is not designed as a replacement for students having technical difficulties.
 Canvas Support offers tech help at 855-302-7528.

-How to Access Your Fall 2023 or Spring 2024 Training on Canvas
+How to Access Your Assigned Title IX Training on Canvas

 Below are step-by-step instructions for completing the training: